 FUND BALANCE is the net difference between the assets and liabilities of a governmental fund.
 Throughout the year, significant portions of fund balance consist of receivables associated with property taxes, sales taxes, and reimbursement revenues.
 Therefore, fund balance should NOT be confused with cash on hand.
-To ensure ty policy requires a minimum fund balance equal to two month's nds.
-Fund balance amounts that exceed minimum requirements priation through the budgeting process.
+To ensure adequate cash flow throughout the year, County policy requires a minimum fund balance equal to two month's expenditures (17%) within each of the major funds.
+Fund balance amounts that exceed minimum requirements are available for appropriation through the budgeting process.